Busby family of Stillorgan Cottage and Blackpitts Distillery.

 eldest daughter of Doctor Pellegrine, of Trinity College, Dublin at St Mark’s Dublin on

-29 Jan 1826.
-He sold his property in New Street and opened a distillery at Blackpitts
+29 Jan 1824.
+He put the lease of his property in New Street up for let and opened a

-in 1828.
-They moved to Stillorgan Cottage circa 1827.
-A fire at the premises which
+moved to Stillorgan Cottage circa 1827.
+A fire at the premises which had just been

-had just been upgraded caused major damage in 1834 but the premises were insured
+upgraded caused major damage in December 1834 but the premises were partly

 2 John Busby born circa 1827 attended Mr Knight’s school and graduated Trinity in 1842.